Onboarding new employees is an essential part of the recruitment process. Skipping this requirement can backfire big time.

 - Communication overhead caused by new hires may lead to a multitude of problems.

-- More people result in additional management overhead as well – or hiring more managers handling and distributing the workload.
+- More people result in additional management overhead as well – or hiring more managers to handle and distribute the workload.

 - Business meetings will likely require additional costs for business trips or time allocated for multiple stakeholders within the organization.

-The risks and challenges that come with hiring are worth all the trouble if the recruitment turns out to be efficient.
+The risks and challenges that come with hiring are worth all the trouble if you boost recruitment then it turns out to be efficient.
 The key is in handling your hiring process and using onboarding best practices from start to end.

 1. A Clear Company Code